-Prerequisites: English 11 or AP Language
+Duration: Year Prerequisites: English 11 or AP Language Credit: 1.0

-Credit: 1.0

-In this course students will develop their understanding of texts and refine their ability to analyze creative works.
+In this course students will develop their understanding of others and the worlds in which they live through the study of classic and contemporary literature.
 The course is focused on developing student skills in reading, analysis, written expression, speaking and listening.
 Students will be expected to read critically, comprehend, and respond to the works through class discussions and written assignments.
-A variety of assessment types will be used to develop skills including oral presentations, written tasks, podcast and projects.
+A variety of assessment types will be used to develop skills including oral presentations, written essays, and a research paper or project.